aleixcanalda/miniwalk/README.md

 ## Limitations

 * Only works with assemblies.
-Short-read assemblies may introduce more errors captured as false positives (even though this still remains the more precise approach compared to mapping raw short reads to a linear reference)
-* Tested only on *Mycobacterium tuberculosis*, not tested on eukaryotes (where heterozygosity might be important).
+* Tested only on *Mycobacterium tuberculosis*, not tested on eukaryotes or other bacterial species, though it should **in principle** work with any minigraph graph.
 * Inversions are only detected when they form a single node or an entire bubble, but not contiguous nodes in a bigger bubble; certain INVs could be missed.